 Since serving time, Poulsen has worked as a journalist.
 He is now a senior editor for Wired News.
 His most prominent article details his work on identifying 744 sex offenders with MySpace profiles.

-5. Robert Tappan Morris: Morris, son of former National Security Agency scientist Robert Morris, is known as the creator of the Morris Worm, the first computer worm to be unleashed on the Internet.
+Robert Tappan Morris: Morris, son of former National Security Agency scientist Robert Morris, is known as the creator of the Morris Worm, the first computer worm to be unleashed on the Internet.
 As a result of this crime, he was the first person prosecuted under the 1986 Computer Fraud and Abuse Act.

 Morris wrote the code for the worm while he was a student at Cornell.
 He asserts that he intended to use it to see how large the Internet was.
 The worm, however, replicated itself excessively, slowing computers down so that they were no longer usable.
 It is not possible to know exactly how many computers were affected, but experts estimate an impact of 6,000 machines.
 He was sentenced to three years' probation, 400 hours of community service and a fined $10,500.
+Morris is currently working as a tenured professor at the MIT Computer Science and Artificial Intelligence Laboratory.
+He principally researches computer network architectures including distributed hash tables such as Chord and wireless mesh networks such as Roofnet.

 White Hat Hackers